 Reading gives you an academic advantage

-When you read to a child regularly, you give them a lot of academic advantage.
+When you read to a child regularly, you give them a lot of academic advantages.
 Kids who are read to regularly early in their childhood are exposed to over a million more words by the time they reach kindergarten than those who aren’t, and they develop a love of reading.

 Elizabeth, Founder of Discovery Play with Littles, says, “Not only are they better readers and more fully prepared to begin school, but they also understand new skills easier and quicker than children who aren’t as exposed to reading.”